pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 		   ]
 	}

-`hiera_include` requires either a string with a single class, or an array of classes to apply to a given node:
+`hiera_include` requires either a string with a single class, or an array of classes to apply to a given node.
+Take a look at the "classes" array at the top of our kermit data source to see how we might add three classes to kermit:

 	{
 	   "classes" : [